pygame-community/pygame-ce/docs/reST/ref/event.rst

    .. versionchanged:: 2.1.4 This class is also available through the ``pygame.Event``
       alias.

+   .. versionchanged:: 2.5.0 This class can be subclassed to create user-defined event types.

    .. note::
       From version 2.1.3 ``EventType`` is an alias for ``Event``.
 Beforehand,